 The sun-yellow house seems smaller somehow,

-The street seems narrower, and the trees have grown..
+The street seems narrower, and the trees have grown tall..

 and where once open fields spanned both sides of the road,

-there are new tract houses, and fences have bloomed.
+there are small tract houses, and fences have bloomed.

-As if seen from a distance, ...yet, so much the same
+As if seen from a distance, .... foggy, but clear

 There's a rusty-red tricycle, and a skate left behind